olivialebron/Cybersecurity-Portfolio/README.md

 ---

 ## 🧾 About Me

-I am a junior cybersecurity analyst in training with hands-on experience in security operations, threat detection, incident response, and system hardening.
+I am a cybersecurity analyst in training with hands-on experience in security operations, threat detection, incident response, and system hardening.
 I am currently completing a cybersecurity analyst program through Per Scholas and hold certifications aligned with industry standards.

 My work focuses on applying Security Operations Center (SOC) workflows to detect, analyze, and respond to security events using tools such as Splunk, Wireshark, and endpoint logging systems.
+I am expanding my skill set to include **AI-driven security analysis, cloud engineering (Google Cloud and Microsoft Azure), and data pipeline processing**, with experience in Python, SQL, and object-oriented programming to support security automation and analytics.

 ---